camdenkr/CI-for-UKL/README.md

 These tests were first run (and evaluated) in [our fork](https://github.com/whunt1965/linux) of the UKL repo and were added to the main UKL repo on repository on 11/2.
 The actions can be viewed [here](https://github.com/unikernelLinux/linux/actions)

-**Release #4: Target Delivery Date to Main UKL Repo 11/16**
+**Release #4: Implemented in Main UKL Repo on 11/20**

-Implement additional unit tests to the workflow.
-Currently, we have developed 3 new tests:
+Implement the following additional unit tests to the workflow:
 * A test program to test the networking capabilities of the UKL.
 This test runs memcached in the UKL (inside QEMU) and tests whether the "host" runner (the machine in which the workflow is running) can read and write to memcached.
 * A test program to ensure UKL applications can run multiple threads.
 This test runs an application which spawns multiple threads (which each perform a simple tasks) and joins them.
 We then check the output of QEMU to make sure that the test ran successfully.
-Note: we actually made two versions of this test.
-The one in our repository currently spawns 100 threads and then joins them (after spawning all threads).
-Interestingly, we made a second version which spawned each thread individually and then called "join" before spawning another thread.
-This caused the UKL to exit the main program before the program completed.
-We've discussed this issue with our mentors a they are currently trying to figure out why the UKL is exiting early in this case.
 * A test program which runs various system calls (based on the lebench test) and measures the time each system call test takes to complete.
 We then extract these times from the output of QEMU and report them in the action (and terminate the action to report an error if not all tests run).
-This test is really a proof of concept designed to be run on a self-hosted runner (in the MOC) as this should allow us to have more consistent timing results.
+This test is a proof of concept for how latencies may be measured via GitHub actions and was tested on the following different typrs of machines: Github-hosted runner (VM in Azure), self-hosted runner (VM) in MOC, and self-hosted physical server in Cloud Lab.
+This test was added to the main UKL/linux repository but has been "deactivated" for now as the project does not have a server to dedicate to this test.

-These tests are currently being tested in [our forked repository](https://github.com/whunt1965/linux) and will be implemented in the main UKL repository after further testing.
+These tests were first run (and evaluated) in [our forked repository](https://github.com/whunt1965/linux/actions) and have subsequently been implemented in the main unikernelLinux/linux repository [here](https://github.com/unikernelLinux/linux/actions)

-**Release #5:**

-For the final release, we plan to have a deeper discussion with our mentors to review our current tests and ensure that we are not missing anything.
-Currently, we are exploring delivering a system which will compile the UKL with a given application (as long as a UKL-compliant Makefile for the application is provided), but plan to discuss the details of this further with our mentors.
-In addition, we will prepare documentation (and potentially a video) providing a tutorial on how to use GitHub Actions which can benefit future projects at BU.

-*In our conversations thus far with our mentor (Richard) he has emphasized the MVP as the most valuable feature.
-We’ve spoken about the other (stretch) goals, but plan to revisit these with him after delivering the MVP.
-Based on this conversation, we can subsequently implement whichever features will drive the most value for the UKL project in the time remaining.

-## Computing Resources we may need
-At the moment, we are operating on free-tier virtual machines for testing purposes and our initial plan is to use the machines running in GitHub for production.
-However, if we need to switch to self-hosted runners, we will need access to virtual machines (running Linux with atleast 20GB RAM which can receive triggers from GitHub actions and subsequently run the all build and test scripts.
+**Release #5: All Deliverables to Mentors by 12/8**

+We have now validated and implemented our CI system into the [main UKL repository](https://github.com/unikernelLinux/linux/actions).
+For the final release, we are preparing the following for our mentors:
+* A simple build script to test compiling/running an application in the UKL (locally):
+  -  This script has been completed and added to a new repository within the project [here](https://github.com/unikernelLinux/ukl-build)
+* Detailed Documentation on our CI System:
+  - This document has been prepared and is available [here](https://docs.google.com/document/d/1Z_4d2jqxCLBeEnxD1XBRm0rpFu9hvyR41cWowF0U3tY/edit?usp=sharing)
+* Tutorial on GitHub Actions
+  - We have prepared a (short) document providing an overview of GitHub actions and some of the lessons we learned through our project.
+This document will be provided to both our mentors and the course staff so that future projects may make use of it.
+  - The document is available [here](https://docs.google.com/document/d/1eRwNx91KCRrCCMc_Dm-kDzRjlQLlbk3zN-vfjNRApLc/edit?usp=sharing)

 ** **
 ## Sprint Demo Videos